I need help now

 Community Front Rooms

-The Community Front Rooms are open to anyone over 18 who needs face-to-face in Bridport, Dorchester and Shaftesbury.
-Please note - Wareham and Weymouth CFR's are now closed.
+Community Front Rooms are open to anyone over 18 who needs support.
+There are Community Front Rooms in Bridport, Dorchester, and Shaftesbury.

-They are staffed by mental health professionals and peer specialists (people with personal experience of mental health issues).
+They are staffed by mental health professionals and peer specialists (people with personal experience of mental health issues) and offer face-to-face or virtual drop-ins.

-It is a welcoming, informal, safe spaces where you can discuss your problems
+They are welcoming, informal, safe spaces where you can discuss your problems.

 Worried about someone else?